deathlesz/habit-tracker/docs/architecture.md

 - Deleting a habit:
     - Pre-requisites: The user is on the `Edit` screen.
     - Action (trigger): The user presses the `Delete` button and confirms the deletion.
+    - Result:
-    - Result: After the deletion, navigate to the `Main` screen.
-The list is updated and no longer shows the deleted habit.
+        - After the deletion, navigate to the `Main` screen;
+        - The list is updated and no longer shows the deleted habit.
 - Canceling the deletion of a habit:
     - Pre-requisites: `Edit` is shown, a confirmation dialog for deletion is shown.
     - Action (trigger): The user presses the button to cancel the deletion.
+    - Result:
-    - Result: The confirmation dialog is dismissed, and the user see the `Edit` screen.
+        - The confirmation dialog is dismissed;
+        - The user returns to the `Edit` screen.
 - Updating and saving the habit:
     - Pre-requisites: The user is on the `Edit` screen and has changed some information.
     - Action (trigger): The user presses the `Save` button.